 Once land is designated as a Class ‘A’ reserve, it may only be amended through State parliamentary process.

 Why wasn't this option extended to all sites across Cape Peron?Show more

-The existing land tenure arrangement across the site is complex, with multiple land parcels held in various ownerships and used by numerous leaseholders.
+The existing land tenure arrangements across the site are complex, with multiple land parcels held in various ownerships and used by numerous leaseholders.

-Additional areas will be considered for a Class A reserve once further work by the State Government is completed and there is more certainty about the remaining existing and future land uses for example, the recreation camps and other sites used by recreation groups.
+Additional areas will be considered for a Class A reserve designation once there is more certainty about the remaining existing and future land uses for example, the recreation camps and other sites used by recreation groups.